AwfulTangerine/wikidata_outreachy_2022/README.md

 ## Introduction
-Here stores my contributions (currently task 3) around Wikidata's project #4:
+Here stores my contributions around Wikidata's project #4:
 _"What's in a name?
 Automatically identifying first and last author names for Wikicite and Wikidata"._